 At this time, users are not able to move Google Drive folders from My Drive into a shared drive.
 The current file owner must select one or more files and move them into a shared drive or one of its subfolders for further organization.
 Select multiple files at once by holding the Shift key while selecting the desired files.
 Once a folder is created in a shared drive, it can be moved between other shared drives by users with the appropriate access privileges.

 Note: CETS does not have a tool that will safely move folders to a shared drive.

-How do I share files with users who are not members of the shared drive?
+How do I share folders or files with users who are not members of the shared drive?

 You can share folders or individual files in a shared drive without granting membership to the user by using one of the following options:

-- Share the file with another Google account or group, granting Edit, Comment or View privileges.
+- Share the folder or file with another Google account or group, granting Edit, Comment or View privileges.

-- Share a link to the file so anyone with a Google@SEAS account can view it (not appropriate for sensitive information).
+- Share a link to the folder or file so anyone with a Google@SEAS account can view it (not appropriate for sensitive information).

-- Share a link to the file so anyone can view it (not appropriate for sensitive information).
+- Share a link to the folder or file so anyone can view it (not appropriate for sensitive information).

 For more information, see: